Virgin Gorda

 • Main Deck Bar & Grill

-At Andy’s Chauteau.
-Great sunsets, fresh fish on the grill, steaks, chicken.
-Phone: 284-495-5252.
+This eatery is at Andy’s Chateau, offering stunning sunsets, fresh fish on the grill, steaks, and chicken.
+Phone: 284-495-5252

 • Mine Shaft Café

-Burgers, chicken sandwiches, and salads.
+This café serves burgers, chicken sandwiches, and salads.
 Web: www.mineshaftbvi.net.
-Phone: 284-495-5260.
+Phone: 284-495-5260

 • Poor Man’s Bar